 Coastal, continental, mountainous or Mediterranean, the climate in France is temperate.
 France enjoys mild temperatures throughout the year with a plentiful mix of rainfall and sunshine.
 In winter , there is plenty of snow in mountainous areas.
 More rarely, snow falls on the plains, mainly north of the Loire, and extremely rarely in Paris.
 In spring, temperatures quickly rise above 20 degrees C in the south.
 The days lengthen.
 Summers are hot, the sun shining across the country.
 Autumn marks the return of the rain.
 The weather turns cooler as Christmas approaches.

-France has the world's fifth largest economy.
+France has the world's seventh largest economy.
 It has the second largest economy in Europe (behind its main economic partner Germany), based on the dynamic industrial structure of the French economy.

 Tourism, luxury products (Dior, Vuitton, Chanel), aeronautics (Airbus, Ariane, Dassault, Safran), services (banking, insurance), agriculture products (Cognac, Champagne, Bordeaux, cheese, wheat, meat) are among the strongest sectors of the diversified French economy.